Pancakes are a weekend staple in our house. I love lazy Sunday mornings with a plate piled high with pancakes and a big ol’ glass of milk.

 Can I Make my Own Oat Flour?

 Yes!
 All you have to do is place old fashioned rolled oats into a blender and blend on high until it turns into a flour.
+Check out my tutorial How to Make Homemade Oat Flour.

 How to Store Leftovers: